CUCM, Cisco Unity Connection, UCCX Root Access

 In similar situations, root access is beneficial but however Cisco does not give root access to users/administrators as they can manipulate the system files and it would be difficult for Cisco TAC team to troubleshoot issues when they are involved.

-Note: UC Collabing does not recommend to try and apply it on your production server and will not be held for any damages that could occur in your system.
+Note: UC Collabing does not recommend to try and apply it on your production server and will not be held for any damages that could occur to your system.
 In case you perform this on your production servers, you may void Cisco contract.
+Rooting the Appliance may be illegal and we are not directly/indirectly responsible for this.
 This is only for lab and learning purpose!

 Pre-requisites for Rooting UC Application: